 I found both of these poems at PoemHunter.
 “Provisions” is a short poem that begins with the lines, “What should we have taken / with us?
 We never could decide.”
 “A Journey” is also short and begins “It’s a journey . . . that I propose . . .
 I am not the guide . . .”

-On a just slightly different topic, “Walk Two Moons – Secret Notes, Postcards, and Journals” is a free printable resource that I created for Walk Two Moons.
+On a just slightly different topic, “Walk Two Moons – Secret Notes, Postcards, and Journals” is a FREE printable resource that I created for Walk Two Moons.
 It includes three fun activity sheets that follow up on some of the writings in the story – Mrs. Partridge’s secret notes, Sal’s mother’s postcards, and the journals that caused such an uproar in Mr. Ridgeway’s class.
-You can download a copy here.

-And finally,here are the links to my Walk Two Moons Novel Study in case you would like to take a look.
+And finally,here is the link to my Walk Two Moons Novel Study in case you would like to take a look.